-The Cayman Real Estate Market is ever growing and evolving as it appeals to local residents and overseas investors, it should not be daunting if you choose the right Cayman real estate agent or property professional.
+The Cayman Real Estate Market is ever-growing and evolving as it appeals to local residents and overseas investors, it shouldn't be daunting if you choose the right Cayman real estate agent or property professional.

-Buying property in the Cayman Islands is a simple and straightforward process and is for many not just a lifestyle purchase but a safe and sound real estate investment, unlike some other Caribbean Islands.
-With no restrictions on foreign ownership of a single property, no annual property, income or capital gains taxes to be paid locally on the sale of a property, buying property in the Cayman Islands is an inviting prospect and strongly encouraged by the Cayman Islands Government who guarantee title for all real estate transactions.
+Buying property in the Cayman Islands is a simple and straightforward process and is for many, not just a lifestyle purchase but a safe and sound real estate investment, unlike some other Caribbean Islands.
+With no restrictions on foreign ownership of a single property, and a tax-friendly jurisdiction meaning no annual property, income or capital gains taxes to be paid locally on the sale of a property, buying property in the Cayman Islands is an inviting prospect and strongly encouraged by the Cayman Islands Government who guarantee title for all real estate transactions.

 Another factor to consider is whether to use your real estate purchase as a rental investment, you can find some excellent rental returns on short and long term rental properties.
 As well as many Seven Mile Beach properties, there are many in Rum Point and Cayman Kai owned by overseas investors, looking for a haven from the uncivilized climate back home-when they are not in residence they let the property work for them.
 Contact us about making the right move in the Cayman property market.